The Insider Threat: Testing the effectiveness of your fraud controls, are you doing the basics?

-Is your organisation only focussed on identifying the high value fraud and ignoring the risk of high volume low value fraud?
+Do you focus on identifying high value fraud and ignore the risk of high volume low value fraud?
 An insight into why an assessment of the risk from regular low value contract fraud is important.

 A good decision is based on knowledge and not numbers

 A case prosecuted in Canada highlighted a number of key issues surrounding the insider threat and the organised network that was developed to undermine the compliance controls and give the impression of competition within the procurement process.

 The Chronicle Herald reported that a judge has found a private contractor and a civilian employee guilty of defrauding the federal government in a scheme related to the heating plant.

 An employee responsible for procurement for the air force base’s massive heating plant was found guilty in plotting with his friend and businessman, to direct contracts to four companies owned by the latter.
 It was alleged that over a four year period the three men involved defrauded the federal government of over $2 Million.

 Four companies were created to give the impression of competition in the tender process, specifically to provide the number of bids that were required to seek for contracts under $5,000.
 What isn't clear is whether the work was carried out.
 It also means if my maths is correct that in a four-year period there were a minimum of a thousand low value contracts awarded to these companies.

 In this case the procurement professional knew the financial thresholds and that anything over this amount would have required additional scrutiny and approvals.